allenc256/teenygrad/README.md

 Justin Johnson.
-Additionally, writing an autograd implementation over tensors requires incorporating a few generalizations such as computing the Chain Rule over multivariable-functions (e.g., essentially, you just need to sum over the partial derivatives with respect to each input) as well special handling for numpy-style broadcasting rules.
+Additionally, writing an autograd implementation over tensors requires incorporating a few generalizations such as computing the Chain Rule over multivariable-functions (e.g., essentially, you just need to sum over the partial derivatives with respect to each input) as well as special handling for numpy-style broadcasting rules.

 ## Examples